What Nicotine Strength E-Liquid Do I Need?

 It is important to note that none of these are set in stone and each vaper is different.

-If you need any help in choosing the right nicotine strength, don’t hesitate to get in contact with us.
+If you need any help in choosing the right nicotine strength, don’t hesitate to contact us.